 For this reason textiles worn next to skin need to both evaporate any perspiration and transfer moisture to the atmosphere.
 To be effective, this demands control over the vapour permeability of the fabric (including footwear).

-Additionally, unlike ISO standard systems, Versaperm's instrumental equipment can optionally measure the vapour permeability of multiple gasses, such as oxygen and water vapour, through the same sample at the same time.
+Additionally, unlike ISO standard systems, Versaperm's instrumental equipment can optionally measure the vapour permeability of multiple gases, such as oxygen and water vapour, through the same sample at the same time.

 The Versaperm vapour permeability instrumental system was developed from our experience in measuring very low water vapour permeability rates.
 This gave us the ability to perform breathability testing on fabrics and textiles such as Gore-TexTM.
 It can be used for both product development and the quality control of fabrics and garments and is ideally suited to textiles that need to allow the passage of water vapour (breathable), but strongly resist both water droplets and wind.